jonnytruckfest:

 I can’t say as I’m familiar with C&J. Day and Ross is all owner drivers and small subbies.
 Working for Day and Ross usually means lots of waiting around at their terminals for no pay or token gesture layovers etc and they’re all on elogs as well so it wouldn’t be for me.
 I suppose it all depends on your circumstances.
 Are you coming over by yourself or with a family in tow?

 I wouldnt come to New Brunswick and work for an owner op or small company because it will probably mean lower wages, few benefits and crap trucks and certainly not paying a recruiter for something you can do yourself.
 If you are set on New Brunswick why not try Ayr Motor or Keltic Transportation they were taking on foreign drivers, check their websites.
 Not saying they are any better than the rest but you should get better pay etc. Just stick it out, get your residency and move on.
-Ultimately if you want to earn more money, dont come
+Ultimately if you want to earn more money, don

 to New Brunswick go to Saskatchewan, Manitoba or Alberta.
 NB is a nice place to live but wages can be pretty dire and work opportunites are limited.